First Liberty Institute: The "Candy Cane Case"

 The "Candy Cane Case" began in 2004, after a student in Plano, Texas, was prohibited by school officials from distributing candy canes with a religious story attached at his school's Christmas party.
 In 2011, the U.S. Court of Appeals for the Fifth Circuit granted two school principals immunity in the case against the Plano Independent School District.
 The Liberty Institute appealed the case to the U.S. Supreme Court, which refused to hear the case in 2012, upholding the decision of the U.S. Court of Appeals for the Fifth Circuit.

 Observant Jewish student accommodation

 The University of Wisconsin refused to grant a freshman Observant Jewish student a religious accommodation so she could attend Sabbath services after sundown.
 After attorneys with the First Liberty Institute pointed out problems in the school’s policies and threatened to file First Amendment-based litigation, the administrators agreed to the accommodation.

+Center for Religion, Culture & Democracy

+The Center for Religion, Culture & Democracy (CRCD) is the educational and research division of First Liberty Institute.
+Established as an initiative of the organization, the center conducts scholarship, educational programming, and public events focused on the relationship between religion, civil society, and democratic governance.
+The center's mission is to advance the role of religion as a public good in strengthening social institutions and preserving religious liberty through research, publications, and leadership development.

+The CRCD publishes essays, reports, and an academic journal, and sponsors fellowships and seminars for students and early-career professionals.
+Its educational programs include the Shaftesbury Fellowship, which provides instruction and mentorship on topics including religious liberty, natural law, church–state relations, and constitutional government.

+Among the center's principal research initiatives is Religious Liberty in the States, an annual index that compares state constitutional and statutory protections for the free exercise of religion across the United States.
+The project ranks states according to legal safeguards for religious liberty and is intended to provide a resource for policymakers, researchers, and the public.

+The center is directed by theologian and scholar Jordan J. Ballor, who serves as its executive director.